Gera1313/logo-svg/README.md

 ## Credits

-As usual, would like to thank my classmates and work colleagues for the guidance.

-A big help thanks to the module activities, especially module 10, and the Zoom recordings.

-Also, those links mentioned above helped A LOT in trying to understand everything and with debugging.
+Those links mentioned above helped A LOT in trying to understand everything and with debugging.